The Immunology Graduate Program emphasizes several areas, including:

 The Ph.D.
 Program in Immunology was approved by the Graduate School of the University of Connecticut in 1969.
 It was activated in 1971 coincident with the start of the NIH Training Grant, Basic Immunology and Immunological Cell Injury.
-Currently, the Immunology Graduate Program (IGP) has 21 faculty, which collectively in the last ten years trained 124 students and 120 postdoctoral fellows.
-Presently there are 16 graduate students supported by University Fellowships or faculty grants.
-Since the beginning of the training grant, 63 students received their Ph.D.
+Currently, the Immunology Graduate Program (IGP) has 24 faculty, and is training 24 Ph.D. graduate students supported by University Fellowships or faculty grants.

 Graduates of the Immunology Graduate Program continued their postdoctoral training and/or hold positions at: